siladu/simondudley-hylia/src/posts/the-road-to-shanghai-via-austria.md

 The specification for withdrawals on the EL side was simpler than on the CL, and since I work on Besu I will focus on the EL perspective.

 For more details about the withdrawals upgrade see: https://consensys.net/shanghai-capella-upgrade/

-Shanghai also includes some smaller changes to the EVM, more details here: https://github.com/ethereum/execution-specs/blob/master/network-upgrades/mainnet-upgrades/shanghai.md and https://cointelegraph.com/news/next-stop-shanghai-ethereum-s-latest-milestone-approaches

 My overall feeling is this has been a pretty smooth fork which I believe is primarily due to: